 Are there any English supporting guides available?

-We also have English synopses at the back of the Japanese programs.
+We also have free English flyers and English synopses at the back of the Japanese sold programs.

 Is there any dress code for watching kabuki?